10 Tips To Improve Your Iron Intake

 DON’T RELY ON SUPPLEMENTS

 The iron in pills or supplements and fortified foods such as breakfast cereal is poorly absorbed.
-Don’t rely on these for all of your daily iron needs, and only use supplements if advised by your doctor.
+Don’t rely on these for your total daily iron needs, and only use supplements if advised by your doctor.

 BE EXTRA IRON SMART IF YOU'RE AT RISK

-Infants, girls and women who have periods, teenagers, pregnant and breastfeeding mothers, sports people, vegetarians, vegans and the elderly are most at risk of being iron deficient.
-Learn how to cook appealing, iron-rich dishes to suit your lifestyle and your family.
+Infants, girls and women who have periods, teenagers, pregnant and nursing mothers, sports people, vegetarians and the elderly are most at risk of being iron deficient.
+Learn how to cook appealing, iron-rich dishes to suit you and your family.
 Here are some ideas to get you started www.recipes.co.nz